ravendb/bootcamp/src/Unit-2/lesson2/README.md

 This will install the latest RavenDB.Client binaries, which you will need in order to compile your code.

-Then you will need to add the `using` name space at the top of the `Program.cs`:
+Then you will need to add the `using` name space at the top of `Program.cs`:

 ````csharp
 using Raven.Client.Document;